Estimated reading time: 4 minutes

 In a perfect world, nothing would temporarily cause your small business to close or make it dangerous for you and your employees to work.
 However, severe weather conditions such as thunderstorms, snow, high winds, and extreme temperatures (hot and cold) can force you to shut down for a short or extended period.
 In addition, non-weather events such as a water leak, loss of electricity, fire, equipment failure, crime/vandalism, or a security breach can also interrupt your business.

 Business insurance is a wise investment that can provide much-needed financial help when your small business experiences an interruption.
 This type of insurance coverage helps supplement your income if your business cannot remain in operation.
 However, not all business interruption policies are the same, so do your research to determine what is covered.

 Your small business most likely has assets such as computers, printers, furniture, inventory, and supplies that are needed daily.
 Unfortunately, if your business suffers damage from a natural disaster or falls victim to theft, your property and equipment might end up being gone forever.
 Business property insurance allows you to replace everything you lost to keep your business running.

-There are also business insurance policies that protect you against employee theft which, sadly, costs American businesses over $60 billion each year.
+There are also business insurance policies that protect you against employee theft which, sadly, costs American businesses billions of dollars each year.
 For example, your insurance company will reimburse you if your employees commit dishonest acts such as computer fraud or theft of money, supplies, or equipment.

 Running a small business without insurance is extremely risky and can result in hefty fines, lawsuits, and out-of-pocket expenses.
 Do not let this happen.
-Instead, take a look at the various insurance companies that specialize in small business insurance to determine which one suits your needs best.
+Instead, look at the various insurance companies specializing in small business insurance to determine which suits your needs best.
 The type(s) of business insurance you need to obtain will depend on several factors, such as your business’s size and industry.
 Some of the many available types of insurance include liability insurance, property insurance, vehicle insurance, product liability insurance, and theft insurance.